sandisz-d734m37/tea-sub-service/write_ups/work_log.md

   - I found out you can add any attribute associated with the object being sent to the `attributes` section in the serializer
   - So, I added `:subscriptions`, making the attributes look like this: `attributes :first_name, :last_name, :email, :shipping_address, :subscriptions`
   - This allowed the `jsonapi-serializer` gem to auto-render a response which includes the users subscriptions!

+The time is 2:00 PM MST and I need to step away for a prior engangement.
+I'm adding this note and some other things above (break time start, break time end, break time elapsed) to track the time I'm actually working on the project, as opposed to time spent since the start of the project.